 Action Based Problem Solving-a classroom-based component.
 Students learn the 6-step process and as a large group and/or in smaller teams, apply it to the scenario.

 Our first summer coaches' training was a great success.
 We had 10 new (or almost new) coaches who met in Pella for a Saturday with Paula Lawson-Moore and Karen.
 Paula did a wonderful job teaching the new coaches all about FPS and how to coach teams.
 This was a wonderful group who awed us with their quick grasp of the six step problem solving process.
 They were fantastic.
 They worked their way through a shortened FPS packet and then did a skit based on their action plan.
 They had a blast and so did we!
 Their skits were wonderful!
 Look for a date for another one next summer and plan on joining us.
-We'd loved new and not so new coaches come and learn more about FPS and successful coaching techniques.
+We'd love to have new and not so new coaches come and learn more about FPS and successful coaching techniques.

-Here is a group picture of the participants BS (before the skits with no costumes yet!).
+Here is a group picture of the participants BS (before skits with no costumes yet!).